haristotle3/python-2d-graphics-programs/README.md

 # Visualize Towers of Hanoi!

 A program to visualize all the moves of Towers of Hanoi for any number of disks.
-To just run the program, download the towers.exe from "dist" directory and run.
+To just run the program, download the towers.exe and run.

 ## Dependencies